 Precipitation and Frost

 It rains and snows infrequently in Budapest throughout December, but humidity is traditionally high.
-The ratio of cloudy and mostly clear days should please.
+However the ratio of cloudy and mostly clear days should please.
 Because, although there are few of the latter, they are not absent in principle.

-So make no mistake – at least in early December, the local weather is quite generous on sunny days.
+So make no mistake – at least in the beginning of December, the weather in Budapest is quite generous on sunny days.
 And only closer to the New Year, as if tired, the sun is increasingly hiding behind clouds.

 Usually!
 Because it is possible that during your trip everything will be exactly the opposite.